Fabulani/tasks-for-splats/README.md

 # Gaussian Splats Research

-> Making Gaussian Splatting research repos easier to set up and use, one Taskfile at a time.
+> Making Gaussian Splatting research repos easier to set up and use, one Dockerfile at a time.

 This is a multi-project repository focusing on making Gaussian Splatting research repositories easier to set up and use.
 I use [Tasks](https://taskfile.dev/) and Docker for setting everything up, with Github Container Registry for housing the built images.